raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 And if we wanted to use all the power of JavaScript, we could use our knowledge of languages and recognizers to know, for example, that any code recognizing balanced parentheses would need some kind of infinite storage, be it a counter or stack.
 Is it reasonable to know this?

-If you've taken a relevant computer science course in the last year, yes, it is more than reasonable to know these things, and an interview arond writing a recognizer would focus on the implementation and thradeoffs.
+If you've taken a relevant computer science course in the last year, yes, it is more than reasonable to know these things, and an interview around writing a recognizer would focus on the implementation and tradeoffs.

 But what if someone hasn't seen this stuff in a decade?
 Or learned to program without going through a formal CS education?
 Is it reasonable to expect them to work out the ideas in an interview?